 Instead, research local restaurants with a bring-your-own-bottle policy.
 There aren’t many in most markets, so it often takes some digging to find them.
 But it’s worth it.

-Rather than blowing $60 in markup on that Syrah, you pay a $6 corkage fee for them to open it for you.
-Best of all, you get to bring exactly what you like to drink, rather than relying on the restaurant’s beer or wine selection.
+Rather than blowing $60 in markup on that syrah, you pay a $6 corkage fee for them to open it for you.
+Plus, you get to bring exactly what you like to drink rather than relying on the restaurant’s beer or wine selection.

 Wine and liquor rankings are subjective.
-So subjective, in fact, that some studies have found even experts have trouble telling cheap wines from expensive bottles.
+Some studies, including a 2012 Cambridge University study, have found even experts have trouble telling cheap wines from expensive bottles.

-Grab some like-paletted friends and host your own wine or whiskey tasting, but with a twist: It must be double-blind like a proper scientific experiment.
+Grab some like-palated friends and host your own wine or whiskey tasting — but with a twist.
+It must be double-blind, like a proper scientific experiment.

 Have someone not participating in the tasting bag each bottle and number them.
 Then go through and taste each, keeping notes about how you liked each numbered bottle.

-When you’ve tried them all and reveal the bottles, I guarantee you’ll be surprised.
+When you’ve tried them all and reveal the bottles, you’ll likely be surprised.
 I have been every time I’ve done a blind tasting.
-And as part of the surprise, you’ll find several inexpensive bottles you liked, along with some more expensive bottles that failed to impress without the benefit of their reputations.
+And as part of the surprise, you’ll find several inexpensive bottles you liked along with some more expensive bottles that failed to impress without the benefit of their reputations.

 27. Try Before You Buy at Public Tastings

-Another way to ensure you actually like what you buy is to attend public tastings.
-Just beware — most are run by marketing reps who are trying to sell you the bottles they’re pouring.
+Another way to ensure you like what you buy is to attend public tastings.
+Just beware — most are run by marketing reps trying to sell you the bottles they’re pouring.

-Their job gets easier the more they pour for you.
+Their job gets easier the more they pour.
 By the end of a lengthy tasting, you shouldn’t be making purchase decisions.
 So leave your credit card at home, and just bring however much cash you plan to spend on the bottles you liked.

-Also bring a notepad, and write down the names of the bottles you liked.
-You can buy them in bulk at the next big semi-annual sale.
+Also bring a notepad, and write down the names of your favorite wines.
+If you drink wine regularly, you can buy them in bulk at the next big semiannual sale.

 28. Preserve Half-Drunk Bottles

-I love a glass of wine with dinner, but not the full four or five glasses of wine contained in a single bottle.
+I love a glass of wine with dinner — but not the full four or five glasses in a single bottle.
 That presents a problem because wine oxidizes within a day or two and loses its freshness and flavor.

-Then I discovered two wine preservation systems.
-The first is vacuum pumps, which pull all the air out of the bottle to minimize oxygen exposure.
+But there are two wine preservation systems that can help.
+The first is a vacuum pump, which pulls all the air out of the bottle to minimize oxygen exposure.
 They’re cheap, and they work pretty well.
-Try this combination wine aerator and wine vacuum pack from Barvivo.
+Try the combination wine aerator and wine vacuum pack from Barvivo.

 The second option involves spraying an inert gas into the wine bottle before recorking it.
 The gas is heavier than oxygen, so it blankets the surface of the wine and prevents exposure to oxygen.
-It’s just as affordable as a vacuum pump and works even better, in my opinion.
+It’s just as affordable as a vacuum pump and works even better.
 Check out Private Preserve as an affordable wine preservation gas.

-The average American household spent over $11,000 on food and entertainment in 2018, according to the latest data available from the BLS.
+According to the BLS, the average American household spent over $11,500 on food and entertainment in 2021.
 Much of that entertainment spending was on food and beverages.

-But that’s what it takes to boost your savings rate and build wealth faster than your neighbors and peers.
-Get serious about your financial goals, envision your life once you reach them, and make a commitment here and now to stop spending so much on food and beverages.
+But that’s what it takes to boost your savings rate and build wealth.
+Get serious about your financial goals, envision your life once you reach them, and commit to stop spending so much on food and beverages.